agileware/civicrm-installation-guide/docs/index.md

 ## Scope of this guide

 This guide is for people installing a [CiviCRM](https://civicrm.org) instance for an organization.
+It will take you through downloading and installing CiviCRM on one of the supported Content Management Systems.
+It is not intended to provide information on installing the CMS itself.

 ### Installation Guide vs other guides